molecula/documentation/sql-preview/data-types/_posts/2022-11-15-data-type-id.md

 ## Additional information

+The ID data type:
+* has a `mutex` internal data type
-ID is used with data sets with low cardinality when:
+* is used with data sets with low cardinality when:
   * grouping by
   * querying discrete values